element-hq/element-x-ios/CONTRIBUTING.md

 git config core.hooksPath .githooks
 ```

+### Strings and Translations

+The project uses Localazy and is sharing its translations with the ElementX Android project: https://localazy.com/p/element

+Please read the [Android docs](https://github.com/vector-im/element-x-android/blob/develop/tools/localazy/README.md) for more information about how this works.
+Note: On iOS we don't have the additional step of filtering strings per module.

 ### Continuous Integration

 ElementX uses Fastlane for running actions on the CI and tries to keep the configuration confined to either [fastlane](fastlane/Fastfile) or [xcodegen](project.yml).